jamcoy/stream3/README.md

 ###Car fuel economy tracker 'My cars'

 This is the main component of EasyFuelTracker.
 Demo account details have been provided to the Code Institute.
 Without these, you will need to input a lot of data to see anything interesting.

 Users can add their cars to their account by entering their registration number.
 This is posted to an API which responds with all the details about the car.
 The user must confirm it's the correct vehicle, which enables any collected fuel economy data to be collated and contributed to the community.

- Insert ppitcure confirming details.

  Once a vehicle has been added, the user can start logging their refueling events.
-The data is processed to show various statistics to the user:

- The interactive charts show the following data over time:
+The data is processed to show various statistics to the user, including interactive charts showing the following data over time:
  * Fuel economy
  * Mileage
  * Fuel price per litre
  * Cost to refuel the vehicle
  * Mileage

- The chart uses Chart.js with Chart.Scatter.

  Additionally, the user can:
  * Add additional cars
  * View each car's details
  * View each car's refueling history
  * Delete a car

 ###Car economy statistics 'Economy stats'
-All the collated data from all the users vehicles can be explored by a user.
+All the anonymous, collated data from all the users vehicles can be explored by any other user.
 By using a series of ajax-enabled select menus, the user can progressively drill down to a specific vehicle type to see it's average fuel economy.
 Once the three key fields (manufacturer, model and year) have been entered, results will be displayed.
 The user can continue to drill down further using sub-modal, engine size, transmission and fuel type.

-  For this to be truly useful a large number of users will need to log their refueling activities over a period of time.
+For this to be truly useful, a large number of users will need to log their refueling activities over a period of time.

 ###Forum (with poll feature)
 Anyone can view the forum.
 Only logged in members can post.
 The forum is fully responsive and supports posting of remotely hosted images and emoticons.

 ###Blog with commenting via Disqus
 The list of blog entries are displayed to the user as a series of cards.
 Clicking any of the cards will take the user to the blog.
 Users can  leave comments using the Disqus commenting platform.

 ###Complementary pages
 Standard 'about' and 'terms' pages are provided with 'Lorem Ipsum' content.
 A contact form is provided which will send an email to admin staff.